 late 14c., "allied, united in a league," from Late Latin confoederatus "leagued together," past participle of confoederare "to unite by a league" (see confederate (v.)).
 Meaning "of or belonging to the Confederate States of America" is from 1861.
 Confederal "of or pertaining to a confederation" (1782) was used of the United States under the Articles of Confederation.

 late 15c., "one who is united with another or others in a compact or league;" see confederate (adj.).
 Late Latin confoederatus also was used as a noun in its day.
 Meaning "a citizen of the Confederate States of America" is from 1861.
 Confederator (mid-15c.) was used in the sense of "an ally, an accomplice."

-late 14c., from Late Latin confoederatus "leagued together," past participle of confoederare "to unite by a league," from com- "with, together" (see com-) + foederare, from foedus (genitive foederis) "a league," from suffixed form of PIE root *bheidh- "to trust, confide, persuade."
-Also used as a past-participle adjective from late 14c., as a simple adjective from 1550s; meaning "of or belonging to the Confederate States of America" is from 1861.
-Used as a noun from late 15c.
-(Late Latin confoederatus also was used as a noun in its day).
+1530s, "to unite in a league or alliance," from Late Latin confoederatus, past participle of confoederare "to unite by a league," from assimilated form of com "with, together" (see con-) + foederare, from foedus (genitive foederis) "a league," from suffixed form of PIE root *bheidh- "to trust, confide, persuade."

 Web design and development by MaoningTech.